manohargumma/OpenROAD-Installation-guide--BUILD-With-Docker/README.md

 # OpenROAD-Installation-guide--BUILD-With-Docker

-Absolutely.
-Here is your complete **README.md** file, cleaned up, polished, and ready to drop into your repo.
-Everything is written in the order **you actually performed the steps**, including GUI troubleshooting and solutions ✅

----

-# ✅ README — OpenROAD Installation & GUI on Ubuntu (Docker Method)

 This repository documents all the exact commands and steps used to install and run **OpenROAD with GUI** on Ubuntu using **Docker** and **X11 forwarding**.